War of the currents: The current war ends

 Even with the Westinghouse propaganda losses, the war of currents itself was winding down with direct current on the losing side.
 This was due in part to Thomas Edison himself leaving the electric power business.
 Edison was becoming marginalized in his own company, having lost majority control in the 1889 merger that formed Edison General Electric.
 In 1890, he told president Henry Villard he thought it was time to retire from the lighting business and moved on to an iron ore refining project that preoccupied his time.
-Edison's dogmatic anti-AC values were no longer controlling the company.
-By 1889, Edison's Electric's own subsidiaries were lobbying to add AC power transmission to their systems, and in October 1890, Edison Machine Works began developing AC-based equipment.
+Edison's fierce opposition to AC no longer controlled the company.
+By 1889, Edison Electric's own subsidiaries were lobbying to add AC power transmission to their systems, and in October 1890, Edison Machine Works began developing AC-based equipment.

 With Thomas Edison no longer involved with Edison General Electric, the war of currents came to a close with a financial merger.
 Edison president Henry Villard, who had engineered the merger that formed Edison General Electric, was continually working on the idea of merging that company with Thomson-Houston or Westinghouse.
 He saw a real opportunity in 1891.
 The market was in a general downturn causing cash shortages for all the companies concerned and Villard was in talks with Thomson-Houston, which was now Edison General Electric's biggest competitor.
 Thomson-Houston had a habit of saving money on development by buying, or sometimes stealing, patents.
 Patent conflicts were stymieing the growth of both companies and the idea of saving on some 60 ongoing lawsuits as well as saving on profit losses of trying to undercut each other by selling generating plants below cost pushed forward the idea of this merger in financial circles.
 Edison hated the idea and tried to hold it off, but Villard thought his company, now winning its incandescent light patent lawsuits in the courts, was in a position to dictate the terms of any merger.
 As a committee of financiers, which included J.P.
 Morgan, worked on the deal in early 1892, things went against Villard.
 In Morgan's view, Thomson-Houston looked on the books to be the stronger of the two companies and engineered a behind the scenes deal announced on April 15, 1892, that put the management of Thomson-Houston in control of the new company, now called General Electric (dropping Edison's name).
 Thomas Edison was not aware of the deal until the day before it happened.